-Cremation has grown to become the most popular choice of funeral.
-Over 75% of funerals in the UK are cremations.
+Cremations have grown to become the most popular choice of funeral.
+Over 75% of funerals in the UK are a cremation funeral.
 With the increasing lack of burial space, especially in urban areas, this figure is likely to grow.
 We offer a range of cremation services across Dorset.

 A crematorium chapel is suitable for religious or non-religious funerals.
 The whole of the funeral service can be held at the crematorium or at an alternative venue prior to the cremation.